surister/cratedb-guide/docs/install/redhat.rst

 CrateDB on Red Hat, SUSE, and Derivates
 #######################################

-This section of the documentation outlines how to install CrateDB RPM_ packages using the YUM_ package manager.
+Install CrateDB RPM_ packages using the YUM_ package manager.

 This installation method is suitable for RedHat Enterprise Linux (RHEL) and compatible systems like Fedora, CentOS, Rocky Linux, AlmaLinux, AWS Linux, Oracle Linux, or